adrian-cucuet/project2-budgetly/README.md

 - Whenever I encounter difficulties, I went and checked for solutions on [W3Schools](https://www.w3schools.com/) and [Stackeflow](https://stackoverflow.com/)

-- The logo was created by [Kier De Dios](https://kierdedios.com/), he also help for color scheme and UX.
+- The logo was created by [Kier De Dios](https://kierdedios.com/), he also helped with the color scheme and UX.

 [Back to top &uarr;](#table-of-contents)